paseto-standard/paserk/operations/Wrap/pie.md

    The remaining bytes will be the wrapped key, `c`.
 2. Derive the authentication key `Ak` as:
    `Ak = crypto_generichash(msg = 0x81 || n, key = wk)`
-3. Realculate the authentication tag `t2` as:
+3. Recalculate the authentication tag `t2` as:
    `t2 = crypto_generichash(msg = h || n || c, key = Ak)`
 4. Compare `t` with `t2` in constant-time.
 If it doesn't match, abort.
 5. Derive the encryption key `Ek` and XChaCha nonce `n2` as: